 Wired Connection Klipper Configuration

-- The STM32F072 needs to be flashed with firmware and connected to klipper; otherwise, the wired connection operation is not supported.
+- The STM32F072 needs to be flashed with firmware before connecting to Klipper, otherwise wired connection operations will not be supported.

 klipper